ajhager/catcus/README.md

   A concatenative language that compiles to JavaScript
 ```

 Just an experiment.
-Nothing works.
+Nothing will work.
 Everything is broken.

 ## Quick Start